martkist/freech-core/doc/build-ios-on-linux.md

         make clean

-If all went well, you should now have a twisterd executable in the twister-core directory.
+If all went well, you should now have a freechd executable in the freech-core directory.
 See the Running instructions below.

 Running
 -------

-If you have been set IPHONE_IP before running script, it's now available at `/usr/bin/twisterd` on your device.
+If you have been set IPHONE_IP before running script, it's now available at `/usr/bin/freechd` on your device.
 We have to first create the RPC configuration file, though.

-Run `/usr/bin/twisterd` from SSH or on [Mobile Terminal](http://cydia.saurik.com/package/mobileterminal/) to get the filename where it should be put, or just try these commands:
+Run `/usr/bin/freechd` from SSH or on [Mobile Terminal](http://cydia.saurik.com/package/mobileterminal/) to get the filename where it should be put, or just try these commands:

-    mkdir -p "/User/.twister"
+    mkdir -p "/User/.freech"
-    echo -e "rpcuser=user\nrpcpassword=pwd\nrpcallowip=127.0.0.1" > "/User/.twister/twister.conf"
+    echo -e "rpcuser=user\nrpcpassword=pwd\nrpcallowip=127.0.0.1" > "/User/.freech/freech.conf"
-    chmod 600 "/User/.twister/twister.conf"
+    chmod 600 "/User/.freech/freech.conf"

 When next you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours.
 If you see a lonely